 Tom Brady sat out the first four games of the 2016 season, but came roaring back to lead the Patriots to Super Bowl LI on February 5, 2017.
 There the Patriots overcame a 25-point deficit to beat the Atlanta Falcons in overtime, 34-28.
 Brady was again named Super Bowl MVP, for an unprecedented fourth time.
 Brady and the Patriots kept rolling, returning to the Super Bowl the next two years: they lost to the Philadelphia Eagles 41-33 in Super Bowl LII in 2018, but won their sixth Super Bowl in 2019, beating the Los Angeles Rams 13-3.

-Tom Brady attended the University of Michigan and was a 6th-round pick in the 2000 NFL draft… He wears #12 and throws right-handed… Before Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Drew Bledsoe was traded to the Buffalo Bills in April of 2002, leaving Brady as the Patriots’ starting QB… Patriots wide receiver Deion Branch was voted the MVP of Super Bowl XXXIX… Tom Brady dated actress Bridget Moynahan from 2003-2006.
+Tom Brady attended the University of Michigan and was a 6th-round pick in the 2000 NFL draft… He wears #12 and throws right-handed… Before Tom Brady, the youngest starting QB to win a Super Bowl was Joe Montana… Drew Bledsoe was traded to the Buffalo Bills in April of 2002, leaving Brady as the Patriots’ starting QB… Patriots wide receiver Deion Branch was voted the MVP of Super Bowl XXXIX… Tom Brady dated actress Bridget Moynahan from 2003-2006.
 The pair broke up late in 2006, and Brady was dating model Gisele Bündchen in February of 2007 when Moynahan announced she was three months pregnant with Brady’s child.
 The child, a boy named John Edward Thomas Moynahan, was born on 22 August 2007… Gisele Bündchen and Tom Brady were married 26 February 2009.
 They have two children of their own: a son, Benjamin, born on December 8, 2009, and a daughter, Vivian, born in 2012.
 Brady and Bündchen were divorced in October of 2022.